Best Aluminum Canoes For 2025

 3 Try it before you buy it

 Like any canoe, test the aluminum canoe before you buy it if you can.
-Ensure that you are comfortable paddling it and that it doesn’t have any leaks (a potential problem area is a cracked stem plate).
+Ensure you are comfortable paddling it and it doesn’t have any leaks (a potential problem area is a cracked stem plate).

 For more general tips on what to look for when selecting a used canoe, read our article How To Buy A Used Canoe.